percona/k8spsmdb-docs/docs/expose.md

 * duplicating domain names in horizons is not allowed by MongoDB
 * using IP addresses in horizons is not allowed by MongoDB
 * horizons should be set for *all Pods of a replica set* or not set at all
+* horizons should be configured on an existing cluster (creating a new cluster with pre-configured horizons is currently not supported)